AnkushPal98/CV/README.md

 git push -u origin main

-NOTE: Make sure to replace <remote-repo-url> with your actual repository URL and push the correct branch (e.g., main or master).
+NOTE: Make sure to replace REMOTE_REPO-URL with your actual repository URL and push the correct branch (e.g., main or master).